Seul-L/MySQL/README.md

 # MySQL
-This is a Practice of MySQL
+This is a Practice of MySQL and PHP